-To maintain the lifelines in flooded areas and to support the pedestrian traffic in the flooded parts of the town; boats, rubber dinghies, high-wheeled trucks, and gangplanks were utilized.
-The neighbouring houses in the old town centre in Cologne were linked by 3,400m of
+To maintain the lifelines in flooded areas and to support the pedestrian traffic in the flooded parts of the town, boats, rubber dinghies, high-wheeled trucks, and elevated walkways were utilized.
+The neighbouring houses in the old town centre in Cologne were linked by 3,400m of walkways.
+More than 40 boats were operating as "shuttle service".
+Like in Koblenz, the walkways were also used by disaster tourists.

 In some areas, the obstruction of disaster response units by onlookers and disaster tourists on land and by small boats was disturbing.
 Due to the particularly narrow streets in the old town parts of Cologne, disaster tourists sometimes totally blocked traffic.
-As a consequence response units could not always reach their destiny in time.
+As a consequence the response units could not always reach their destiny in time.
 In some cases barriers were erected against disaster tourists and even preventive measures against Sabotage were taken.
 The areas along the mobile flood barrier which protected the old town of Cologne were cleared by about 60 policemen on 22 December.
 This action was taken after one policeman had seen disaster tourists who manipulated the fixing of the mobile flood barrier.
-In other places some disaster tourists destroyed sandbags with knives or they just pulled sandbags out of the barrier "to give the flood a chance".
+In other places some disaster tourists destroyed sandbags with knives or they just pulled sandbags out of the barrier 'to give the flood a chance'.

 In conclusion, the disaster management and the work of the response forces was efficient.
-Also the new sewer System for Cologne worked well.
+Also the new sewer system for Cologne worked well.
 The communication problems with the disaster response Services from outside Cologne were not severe and could be solved in the future by using common channels for events involving several regions.
 Only the protection level of 10m seemed to be too low to counter floods of this scale.